When I first started working from home, I wrote about how much I loved it.

 Collaborate on work projects

-I have to admit, I have not really done a lot of this yet and I seriously need to get cracking on it.
+I have to admit, I haven’t done a lot of this yet and I seriously need to get cracking on it.

 Get out and network